Trump Gold Card Visa Cost: Complete 2026 Breakdown

 When Alternatives Make More Sense

-The Gold Card may not be worth it for investors who:
+The Gold Card may not be worth it for applicants who:

-• Can qualify for EB-5: $800K-$1M investments with TEA discounts offer similar outcomes at 20% of the cost
+• Can qualify for EB-5: $800K–$1.05M investments with TEA discounts offer similar residency outcomes with potential capital return

-• Don’t need immediate residency: Can wait through standard processing times
+• Don’t need immediate residency: Can wait through standard EB-5 processing times

 • Prefer geographic flexibility: Want multiple residency options across several countries